Japan's Culinary Obsession

 Vegetarian Dining in Japan

 One of the world's most varied and complex cuisines is surprisingly a challenge for vegetarians.
-Vegetarians will find Japan a typical Asian country where meat is typically served in more limited quantities, which makes it somewhat difficult to fully escape flavorings, sauces, and seasonings may use fish products or other meats.
+Vegetarians will find Japan a typical Asian country where although meat is typically served in limited quantities, it is somewhat difficult to fully escape flavorings, sauces, and seasonings may use fish products or other meats.
 For example, seemingly vegetarian tempura may be made with egg batter and dashi, a fish-based cooking stock, is widely used in what appear to be vegetarian dishes.

 What to say?
 "Watashi wa bejitarian desu" – I am vegetarian.